 When you take a taste of your favorite beer, do you ever stop to think about the ingredients?
 If you do, you no doubt think about the hops, the malt and the yeast that come together just perfectly to create the flavor you love.
 But how often do you consider the other necessary ingredient in your beer, the water?
 There is more water in your beer than all the other ingredients combined, yet it’s often the most overlooked.
 The reality is, without it, you’d have no beer at all.

-Pure water isn’t just necessary for our beer.
-Water is critical for our very existence.
-Fortunately while you may not give water much thought, Colorado-based engineering firm CH2M cares about your water, and sustainable water technology.
+Pure water isn’t just necessary for our beer, it’s critical for our very existence.
+Fortunately, while you may not give water much thought, Colorado-based engineering firm CH2M cares about your water and sustainable water technology.
 For more than 50 years, CH2M has led the industry in potable reuse.
 Now the company is spearheading the effort to drive sustainable water reuse technology and to build public acceptance of recycled water.

 But just how do you get people excited to taste recycled waste water?